User Security Authentication: A Complete Guide

 Beyond the camera, you also have to consider the device’s processing power and battery life.
 Continuous facial verification, in particular, requires significant computational resources, which can slow down older devices or drain a phone’s battery.
 Some advanced face authentication features are even designed to work exclusively on mobile apps, so you’ll need to know what devices your audience uses.
 Plan for these hardware differences to ensure your security measures don’t accidentally degrade the user experience.

-Have a Fallback Authentication Plan
+Why You Need a Fallback Authentication Method

 What happens when face authentication fails?
 Maybe the user is in a dark room, their camera is broken, or they simply don’t want to use it.
 If you don’t have a backup plan, they’re locked out.
 That’s why a fallback authentication method isn’t just a nice-to-have; it’s an absolute must.